davidhalter/davidhalter.github.com/_code/2013/1/19/why_jedi_not_rope.rst

 - `*args`, `**kwargs`
 - lambdas
 - simple sys.path manipulations
-- invalid code, rope cannot handle too many errors, in Jedi it will always work if some parts of the code are valid.
+- invalid code, Rope cannot handle too many errors, in Jedi it will always work if some parts of the code are valid.
 - performance in big files

 Rope isn't "bad".
 It's just not as good as Jedi for autocompletion.
-But it's pretty clear that rope fails to understand some basic principles of Python.
-For example `list.append` in one place will already make rope useless.
+But it's pretty clear that Rope fails to understand some basic principles of Python.
+For example `list.append` in one place will already make Rope useless.

 API goodness